cyberbiont/vscode-sidenotes/README.md

 ## VCS considerations

 It's up to you whether you want to commit your sidenotes to VCS or leave them off.
 Commiting has the benefit that any repositiory version you checkout with VCS will have sidenotes in accordance to this version state.
 It is useful if sidenote is coupled tightly with the code and you want to keep ot 'in sync' with annotated document.
 Therefore, it is generally recommended.
-But, your notes won't be private that way (one way to help it is to use something like [node-cipher](https://www.npmjs.com/package/node-cipher) to encrypt your notes folder).
+But, your notes won't be private that way (one way to help it is to use something like git-encrypt) to encrypt your notes folder.

 You can also exclude your sidenotes folder from VCS.
 In that case, you get notes privacy (they won't be commited and therefore shared with other collaborators through VCS), but you are at risk of getting 'extraneous' or 'broken' notes if you check out the version where sidenote anchor still doesn't exist, or, otherwise, still exists though you could have deleted note and content file in one of later versions.
 However, if you really want the sidenote to be independent of VCS, it's the way to go.